Master-Kiwi/RubiksCube/README.md

 With that numbers a distribution to embedded linux system would be possible, if all required python packages are available.
 Distributing to a microcontroller (ARM Cortex M) is not possible, they are typical limited to less then 4MB of RAM and 2MB of CODE Memory
 For that goal we need to re-write it in C language for Microcontroller.
 With the choosen data-structure it should be possible to represent the cube in 54Byte RAM, with potential going down to 24 bytes if we use 3 bits for color index instead of 1 byte.
 At that point it should be said that working on bit level with shifting instructions is typical slower then working on "word" aligned data, so better spend some more of RAM memory if you can afford it.
 Maybe working with nibbles of 4 Bit per color index could be a good idea on MCU system.
-Please also note that on 32Bit MCU the addition of int32 values is typical faster then the addition of int8 or int16, as int32 are aligned to 4byte boundaries, while int8 are aligned to 1 byte boundaries and first must be mapped to 4-byte boundaries. here you can decide between computation speed and memory requirements
+Please also note that on 32Bit MCU the addition of int32 values is typical faster then the addition of int8 or int16, as int32 are aligned to 4byte boundaries, while int8 are aligned to 1 byte boundaries and first must be mapped to 4-byte boundaries.
+Here you can decide between computation speed and memory requirements

+Maybe its possible to use MicroPython for STM32?
+If someone has experience please share.

 From my experience with tensorflow and keras introducing a deep-convolutional-neural-network (CNN) increases the memory requirement according to the NN complexity.
 With complex models this can be some 100MB's for evaluating and during training some 1000MBs according to the batch-size.

+I have no idea about the requirments for reinforcement learning models

 # How to help
-just spend some time reading the code, tell me what you think about it - what is good oder bad coded.
+just spend some time reading the code, tell me what you think about it - what is good oder bad code.

 If you are interested in the project or the result: Feel free to contact me, share your ideas / knowledge